SimonDMC/journal/docs/hash.md

 ### Format

 The hash parameter is a Base64 SHA-1 hash of serialized JSON including the entry content, mood (if applicable), and location (if applicable).
+The last character is truncated as it's always an equals sign.
 Unencrypted content is used in the hash since encryption is not deterministic, which means it is always computed by the client.

 ### Example: